zwt233/zwt233.github.io/_pages/about.md

 Awards
 ------
 1. [Best Student Paper Award](https://www2022.thewebconf.org/awards/) of ***WWW 2022*** (among 1822 submmisions), 2022
+1. Outstanding Graduate of Beijing, China, 2022
+1. Outstanding Graduate of Peking University, 2022
 1. Candidate of [May 4th Medal](https://baike.baidu.com/item/%E5%AD%A6%E7%94%9F%E4%BA%94%C2%B7%E5%9B%9B%E5%A5%96%E7%AB%A0/19729600) **(Each School recommends 1 candidate)**, 2022
 1. Candidate of [People of the Year](https://mp.weixin.qq.com/s/zEcwHYsjqLhTsCDTnS-fsA) **(1 people in EECS, and 42 people in PKU)**, 2021
 1. [Merit Student of Beijing](https://xgb.pku.edu.cn/sylm/133002.htm) **(2 people in EECS, and 58 people in PKU)**, 2021